FTRS (Home Commitment) Vacancy

 Terms: FTRS (Home Commitment)

-A vacancy has arisen for a Flight Lieutenant (Flying Pilot/Nav) to serve as the Station Error Management System Coordinator at RAF Coningsby on Full Time Reserve Service (Home Commitment) Terms and Conditions of Service (TCOS), with an initial proposed start date being 4 September 2017 or earlier.
+A vacancy has arisen for a Squadron Leader (Eng(CE)) to serve as SO2 Information Management at the Air Warfare Centre, RAF Waddington on Full Time Reserve Service (Home Commitment) Terms and Conditions of Service, with an initial proposed start date of 4 September 2017.

 Eligibility and Period of Service.